 Check out The Rule of Thirds composition for Bird Photography, so that you know how to compose compelling bird photographs.

-If you just avoid these 9 composition mistakes that I mention here, you can be rest assured that you will always get the decent bird photographs.
+If you just avoid these 9 composition mistakes that I mention here, you can rest assured that you will always get the decent bird photographs.

 Since birds are very active subjects, it is quite possible that you will commit these mistakes often.
 But, it is important to check the LCD monitor immediately and see if you have done any of these 9 mistakes.
-If you have, then avoid it in the field before you loose that opportunity.
+If you have, then avoid it in the field before you lose that opportunity.

 1. Avoid Cropping the Bird’s Body Parts